ImmortalProgrammer/iWeatherify/README.md

 * App.vue is the root of the program, think of it as a main method, but for vue

-* data.js holds all the javascript functionality and one needs to integrate with the components in .vue with the proper identifiers
+* data.js holds javascript functionality that connects components together

 * main.js gets the app running